M

 Michel Eyquem de Montaigne (1533–1592) was a French writer, philosopher, and statesman of the Renaissance.
 Known as the inventor of the literary essay, he profoundly influenced Western thought through his skepticism, humanism, and reflections on human nature.

-Known for: The Complete Essays, The Essays
+Known for: The Essays, The Complete Essays

 Key Insights from Michel De Montaigne